Echronix/keyboards/corne-build/README.md

 # keyboards

-First of all this keyboard layout is not my cration!
+First of all this keyboard layout is not my creation!
 Its a Blender model of [foostans crkbd](https://github.com/foostan/crkbd) designed to be 3d printed and hand wired.
-The main idea was to cut the cost of pcbs and cases and to build a relativly flat keyboard.
+The main idea was to cut the cost of pcbs and cases and to build a flat keyboard.
 This repo currently serves as a storage for my project files so i might update the blend files if i want to build a better version (this is my first blender project for 3d printing).

 This is meant more as a todo list then a build log.
-If you are interested in the specifics on how to build keyboards i would advice you to checko out:
+If you are interested in the specifics on how to build keyboards i would advice you to check out:
 - https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire#common-microcontroller-boards
 - https://www.youtube.com/c/JanLunge/videos
 - [Jan Lunges disord is also a great place to learn stuff!](https://discord.gg/nR2tCwra)
 - https://www.reddit.com/r/ErgoMechKeyboards/

 Part list:
 - 2x Pro Micro
 - 2x Trrs Connectors (The case can snuggly fit [those](https://www.amazon.de/gp/product/B07KYCC7RN/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1))